bathetrade/Amazon-Interview-Question/README.md

 ABOUT THIS PROGRAM
 -------------------
-This program (problemSolver) attempts to solve Amazon's interview question about how many "shapes" exist in a randomly generated MxN grid, such as this 3x4 grid:
+This program attempts to solve Amazon's interview question about how many "shapes" exist in a randomly generated MxN grid, such as this 3x4 grid:

 1 0 1 1
 1 0 0 1